-The Most Popular Data Engineering Tools for 2020
+The Most Popular Data Engineering Tools

 As they’ve begun to realize how valuable the data housed in their computer systems can be, many companies are embarking on data science initiatives to develop innovative ways of leveraging that value.
 That’s why data engineering has become one of the most in-demand IT disciplines today.